 Always remember to use mantras that match your own personal beliefs.
 Here on TheDailyMeditation we use mantras from all different kinds of spiritualities because we believe everyone should know about different religions and spiritualities.
 It is best to only use mantras that are in line with your own beliefs, however.

-One of the world’s most fascinating forms of sleep therapy comes from the Ayurveda, a 5000 year old natural healing system that is part of the Vedic culture.
+There are many excellent sleeping mantras for a good night sleep.
+Many of the best sleep mantra come from the Ayurveda, a 5000 year old natural healing system that is part of the Vedic culture.
 The Ayurveda states that sleep is the “nursemaid to humanity”.
-Sleep enables the body to restore itself to its natural, energised, pure form.
-But in this day and age… Read more »
+Sleep enables the body to restore itself to its natural, energised, pure… Read more »

+I’ve just found a beautiful video.
+The video shows the Buddhist mantra for inner peace.
+It’s chanted by Buddhist monks.
+The mantra is Om Mani Padme Hum.
 The Om Mani Padme Hum mantra for inner peace is perhaps the world’s best mantra for invoking self compassion, love and, yes, inner peace.
-It is one of the most important mantras that we cover here in our online meditation course, and is frequently studies in masters degrees in theology and religion. ! *** Looking… Read more »
+It is one of… Read more »

 As with all subjects, the best way to learn meditation is to start at the beginning and move towards the end.
 But unfortunately millions of people are learning how to meditate in the most bizarre fashion.
 I actually spoke to someone yesterday who knew precisely how to do Merkaba mediation but who had no clue about… Read more »